Social Media Marketing

 3. The Squidoo URLs will not remain the same since they will get transferred to HubPages, the URLs will change but the good news is, the change will be seamless because 301 redirect will be used to inform search engines about the new address of these pages.
 No worries, there.

 4. The thing that may be a bit worrying would be that not all content will get transferred to HubPages.
 You may want to save a copy of your pages because Squidoo will not keep these pages either.
+That way your Squidoo Hubpages & the SEO content will be in sync.

 5.Your Squidoo contributor status will not get transferred, meaning even if you were one of the top contributors on Squidoo and enjoyed a higher status, your status may not get transferred as is.
 You will need to continue to create great content and follow HubPages best content practices in order to reach that status.